PA-RISC information - since 1999

 Other HP 9000

-Interestingly, before releasing the HP 9000 700, HP bought Apollo, a technical computing market leader of the 80s, with their PRISM (RISC)-based Domain 10000 workstations.
-Apollo Domain workstations was carried on for a few years under HP/Apollo branding.
-HP integrated Apollo as their workstation business unit with Apollo co-branding on the HP 9000 RISC workstations for a while but Apollo products and technology were phased out soon after.
-HP concentrated on its own PA-RISC computers and architecture since.
+Just before releasing the HP 9000 700 line, HP bought Apollo, a technical computing market leader of the 80s, with their own PRISM (RISC)-based Domain 10000 workstations.
+Apollo Domain workstations were carried on for a few years under HP branding.
+HP integrated Apollo as their workstation business unit with Apollo co-branding on HP 9000 RISC workstations for a while, but Apollo products and technology were phased out soon after so HP could concentrate on PA-RISC.

-Related to the HP 9000 300 series from the early 1980s but incorporating technology from the 1989 acquisition of Apollo Computers, the HP 9000 400 series was based on Motorola 68030 and 68040 processors and ran HP-UX and Domain/OS (Apollo Unix).
-The HP 9000 400 were sold in parallel to PA-RISC computers of the 700 and 800 series in the early 1990s, and were widely supported by BSD and open source operating systems.
-Many designs, devices and peripherals were shared between the Motorola 68000-based 400 series and the PA-RISC 700 and 800 series, including SGC and EISA buses, SCSI controllers, HP-HIL and HP-IB peripherals and graphics.
+HP 9000 400 were related to the HP 9000 300 series from the early 1980s but incorporated technology from acquired Apollo Computers.
+They were based on Motorola 68030 and 68040 processors and ran HP-UX and Domain/OS (Apollo Unix).
+HP 9000 400 were sold in parallel to 700 and 800 PA-RISC computers in the early 1990s and were widely supported by BSD and open source operating systems of that era.
+Designs, devices and peripherals were shared between Motorola 68000-based 400 series and PA-RISC 700 and 800 series, including SGC and EISA buses, SCSI controllers, HP-HIL and HP-IB peripherals and graphics.

 From the late 1980s on, HP 3000 moved to the PA-RISC platform and used systems that were closely based on the HP 9000 800 series.
 HP 3000 used PA-RISC actually earlier than the widely-popular HP 9000 700 workstation series.
 The first MPE for PA-RISC release was MPE/XL, the last MPE version was MPE/iX with limited Unix support and POSIX compliance.
 HP 3000 and MPE have been discontinued since.